Sean Lee | Product Design Leader | San Mateo, CA

 Powered by Illumina’s Infinium technology, Microarray applications provide scalable, high-quality analysis for thousands of DNA samples, aiding drug development and disease research for scientists and bioinformaticians to improve global healthcare.

-As the lead UX designer, I helped the product team reinvent the legacy product into a cloud solution, driving over 85% of customers to transition within a year.
-This shift to cloud led to a 20% increase in total revenue, marking the highest ever for Illumina's Microarray segment.
+As the Lead UX Designer, I partnered with product leadership to reinvent a legacy desktop tool into a unified cloud solution.
+By overcoming long-standing technical silos and usability friction, this strategic transformation drove an 85% customer transition within the first year.
+The shift led to a 20% increase in total revenue, marking the highest financial performance in the history of Illumina’s Microarray segment.

 After identifying issues in the discovery process, I created this lean persona to define clear goals: simplifying analysis setup with a cloud-based solution to replace Genome Studio.
 This unified platform supports customers who utilize both sequencing and microarray analyses within a single platform.

-Once I understood the technology and the key problems to solve, I began designing the information architecture.
+Applying a 0 to 1 approach, I designed the cloud architecture from scratch to replace legacy desktop constraints.
 Through multiple iterations with the product development team, we refined the architecture by defining where users initiate analysis setup, identifying essential input and output components, and ensuring a cohesive cloud experience for users to analyze the scanned data at ease.

 After collaborating on series of design explorations with the team, I created a high-fidelity prototype for user studies, refining it through iterative feedback until release.
 Since launch, the product has evolved with continuous updates, providing a robust end-to-end experience beyond just a genotyping analysis tool.

-The analysis setup workflow serves as the entry point to Microarray Cloud Solution, enabling users to configure settings, select biosamples, and launch analysis for a specific applicaiton type tailored to assay purpose such as Genotyping assay (identifying genetic traits and study disease risk) or Pharmacogenomics (understanding how genes affect drug responses for personalized medicine).
+The analysis setup workflow serves as the entry point to Microarray Cloud Solution, enabling users to configure settings, select samples, and launch analysis for a specific application type tailored to assay purpose such as Genotyping assay (identifying genetic traits and study disease risk) or Pharmacogenomics (understanding how genes affect drug responses for personalized medicine).

 A key highlight of the cloud setup is the ability to customize configurations beyond the commercial product settings.
-This flexibility allows customers to focus on specific gene expressions for specialized assays.
+This flexibility allows customers to focus on specific gene expressions for specialized assays with no limit.

 A recent enhancement, 'Planned Analysis', allows users to save analysis setup in advance and auto-launch it when sample data is ready.
 This feature helps users streamline the process, and increased the number of samples analyzed, contributing to the company's Micoarray revenue growth in overall.